Ibrahim Ahmad Maqary

-Sheikh Ibrahim Ahmad Maqary was born on September 15, 1976, in Zaria, Kaduna State, is an Islamic scholar and leader from Nigeria, known for his contributions to Islamic education and religious guidance.
-He serves as the Imam of the Abuja National Mosque.
+Sheikh Ibrahim Ahmad Maqari (also spelled Maƙari or Maqary; born 15 September 1976) is a Nigerian Islamic scholar, academic and cleric.
+He is a professor of Arabic and linguistics who serves as the chief imam of the Abuja National Mosque.
+Maqari is known for religious teaching, Qurʾānic exegesis, institution building in Islamic education and participation in national religious councils in Nigeria.

 Early life and education

 Maqary was born September 15, 1976, in Zaria, Kaduna State, Nigeria.
 He was raised in a Muslim family that valued education.
 His early education began at local Quranic schools, where he memorized the Quran and learned the fundamentals of Islamic teachings.
 His parents sent him to further his studies at Islamic institutions across West Africa, including those in Senegal and Mauritania.

+Maqari completed formal studies at Al-Azhar University, Cairo, graduating from the Department of Arabic Language.
+Sources indicate he later completed postgraduate study in Nigeria, including a doctorate at Bayero University Kano (PhD, 2009).

+Academic career

+Upon returning to Nigeria after studies abroad, Maqari joined the university system and lectured in Arabic language and related fields.
+He was promoted through academic ranks and is reported to have attained the rank of professor of Arabic and linguistics (reported c.
+2017).
+Maqari has delivered lectures and participated in conferences both within Nigeria and internationally; several institutional profiles and directories cite his scholarly output and use of his work in thesis research.

 Teaching and mentorship

 Maqary has been involved in teaching and mentoring young scholars.
 He has served as a teacher in various madrasat (Islamic schools) and has held lectures and seminars across Nigeria and other parts of Africa.
 His teachings cover a range of Islamic subjects, including Fiqh (Islamic jurisprudence), Tafsir (Quranic exegesis), and Hadith (Prophetic traditions).